-Travel costs were \$1,573,167 for the year ended September 30, 2013, compared to \$1,226,404 for the prior year.
-Travel costs are primarily related to the Company's efforts in seeking potential merger and acquisition opportunities and for attending investor conferences and meetings in Asia and Europe.
+Travel costs were \$627,303 for the nine months ended June 30, 2014 (2013 - \$1,377,673).
+Travel costs are primarily related to the Company's attendance at investor conferences and meetings in Asia and Europe.
+During the current period, the Company implemented spending reductions of travel as part of its cost savings effort resulting in a decrease of \$750,370 over the comparative period.

-General administrative expenses recorded in the statement of operations reflect the normal corporate business cycle.
-The Company strives to provide efficient and cost-effective administrative support to management's ongoing efforts to seek new properties, monitor production costs, and increase shareholder value.
+G&A recorded in the statement of operations reflect the normal corporate business cycle.
+The Company strives to provide efficient and cost-effective administrative support to management's ongoing efforts to monitor production costs, and increase shareholder value.

-The details of the changes in the consolidated finance expense for the years ended September 30, 2013 and 2012 are as follows:
+The details of the changes in the consolidated finance expense for the three and nine months ended June 30, 2014 and 2013 are as follows: